 We decide to become a nonprofit organization to better support local 350 teams around the state and to more effectively address how Colorado contributes to and can help solve the climate crisis.
 In 2013, we continue growing our group of local teams and also organize the Forward on Climate March in Denver.

-350 Colorado receives 501c3 status!Together, we stand up against the KXL pipeline and our elected leaders follow.
-Bill McKibben joins us for the “Do the Math Tour” launching fossil fuel divestment campaigns at institutions and universities across CO and the nation.
-350 Boulder County spearheads the Edible Landscapes Working Group, harvesting over 10,000 pounds of fruit that would otherwise be wasted.
+350 Colorado receives 501c3 status!Together, we stand up against the KXL pipeline and our elected leaders follow.350 Boulder County spearheads the Edible Landscapes Working Group, harvesting over 10,000 pounds of fruit that would otherwise be wasted.
 350 Central Colorado organizes a Forum on Climate, Energy, and Building a Resilient Community.

 Snowless Ski Race in Aspen

 We host our first Colorado Climate Leadership workshop for aspiring and veteran climate activists across the state.
 Together with our coalition partners, we launch Coloradans Against Fracking, elevating the issue by organizing the Stop the Frack Attack March & hosting our first “Fracking Tour” of Weld and Larimer Counties.
 Our “Fossil Free Your Life” garden party educates hundreds of Boulder residents on ways to transition off fossil fuels.